Posted on by

 The impact of an increased standard of living, and general literacy of Vietnam as a result of all these remittances, is obvious on a societal level.
 As the country continues to grow, the benefits of a better-educated population become more evident in the form of a well-trained workforce that is equipped to handle whatever challenges an expanding economy may pose.

 Vietnam remittances not only provide Vietnamese people with a means to better their lives; it also increases their disposable income, which in turn contributes to the growth of the Vietnamese economy.
 As people have more money, they tend to spend more, which then creates economic growth.
-Some more entrepreneurial recipients choose to use the extra cash they obtain from remittances to start up small businesses.
-These small businesses go a long way in contributing to the growth of the Vietnamese economy as a whole.
+Some more entrepreneurial recipients use the extra cash they obtain from remittances to start up small businesses, which in turn contribute to the growth of the Vietnamese economy as a whole.